Understanding the U.S. Court System

 On the other hand, database searches are also not 100% accurate because, as opposed to the county court search, each individual court/agency that contributes information will decide what is included, how far back the records go, and the information is updated in intervals on either a monthly, quarterly, semi-annual, or annual basis (determined by the individual court).
 Furthermore, approximately 6% of the courts in the U.S. do not report electronically.
 Also, because of inaccuracies, the results from this type of report are required to be validated by your background screening company prior to being released to you.

 c) Search the Federal Courts.
-Although the number of criminal cases in the Federal court system are much fewer, they are usually more severe.
-Additionally, since some Federal cases originate in state courts, you have an opportunity uncover state records that may have been missed in the previous steps.
+Although the number of criminal cases in the Federal court system is much fewer, they are usually more severe.
+Additionally, since some Federal cases originate in state courts, you have an opportunity uncover state level records that may have been missed in the previous steps.

 3. Verify Credentials – the “reality check”:

-According The Society of Human Resource Professionals (SHRM) over 50% of resumes contain false information.
+According to The Society of Human Resource Professionals (SHRM), over 50% of resumes contain false information.

-Check with past employers.
-Contacting past employers allow you gain insight into and verify work experience, such as past projects the applicant claims, as well as title, salary and eligibility for rehire.
+b) Check with past employers.
+Contacting past employers allow you gain insight into and verify work experience, such as past projects the applicant claims, as well as the title, salary, and eligibility for rehire.
 While many employers will limit the information they provide, many are willing to discuss more.

-Check references.
-Although applicants will most likely provide names of people that they know will provide a good reference, a "best practice" is to ask each reference for the names of at least three "other" people who know the applicant.
-Usually, these others are not always "preferred" by the applicant and may provide a better insight into the applicant.
+d) Check references.
+Although applicants will most likely provide names of people that they know will provide a good reference, a smart researcher will ask each reference for the names of at least three “other” people who know the applicant.
+Usually, these others are not always “preferred” by the applicant and may provide a better insight into the applicant.
 Additionally, just like the diploma mills, there are services now that provide people with fake references.
 This step will help to expose them.